 More and more companies are realizing that “going green” is not just the right thing to do but also makes sense financially.
-However, this often raises the question whether switching to environment-friendly equipment and production processes can ensure quality.
+However, this often raises the question of whether switching to ecological equipment and production processes can ensure quality.

 For businesses that have to meet extremely high standards, it is a valid question.
 Take, for example, clean rooms in pharmaceutical production.
-Here, ensuring that a sufficient quality is maintained is much more important than using the most environment-friendly equipment, and green technology should only be employed if it guarantees that final products are not compromised.
+Here, ensuring that sufficient quality is maintained is much more important than using the most environment-friendly equipment.
+Green technology should only be employed if it guarantees that final products are not compromised.

-While this untreated air is sufficient for some applications, such as the inflation of a tire, many others require high-quality, purer air – especially those where the compressed air is actually in contact with the final product.
+While this untreated air is sufficient for some compressed air applications, such as the inflation of a tire.
+Many others require high-quality, purer air – especially those where the compressed air is actually in contact with the final product.
 That means the contaminants have to be removed prior to the air’s use.

 However, contaminated air may not just harm end products but also downstream equipment.
 This, in turn, can lead to shorter service lives, downtimes and/or costly repairs.

 To achieve a high air quality class, premium air treatment equipment is needed.
 An oil-free compressor is required to ensure that oil particles do not contaminate the air.
 Choose oil-free compressors that are ISO 8573-1 Class 0 certified.

 These Class 0 compressors produce air that is absolutely free of oil vapors, aerosols and other contaminants.
 An air dryer is used for eliminating moisture and filters may be installed to remove dust particles.

 So the question is whether “green” versions of this equipment can deliver a sufficient quantity and quality of compressed air.
 Or are today’s environment-friendly air compressors and dryers simply not good enough yet to get the job done?

 Fortunately, green compressed air systems are far ahead of the curve compared to other type of products with regard to being able to deliver top quality.